 If you are a serious wine collector and passionate about the Napa Valley’s wine heritage, there is absolutely nowhere else in the valley you should consider storing your wine.
 Driving down the sycamore lined driveway at 1901 Highway 29 is like driving through some of the most iconic history in the Napa Valley.
 The historical echoes of wine personalities still linger on these hallowed grounds – those most closely associated with this particular property including Georges de Latour, André Tchelistcheff along with a handful of other personalities who visited over the years.

 Mario founded ROAM Antiques & Design in Calistoga in 2014.
-Walking into this shop is like walking back in time and is testament to Mario’s longtime love for collecting items of historical value.
-He has gathered old boxes, old wines and other items especially as they relate to Napa Valley’s history.
-The shop contains an assortment of eclectic, one of a kind home and industrial items.
+Walking into this shop was like walking back in time and was testament to Mario’s longtime love for collecting items of historical value.
+He gathered old boxes, old wines and other items especially as they related to Napa Valley’s history.
+The shop contained an assortment of eclectic, one of a kind home and industrial items.

 Mario’s Napa Valley

 Tucked in between the locally iconic WF Giugni & Son Deli and another clothing store on Main Street in St. Helena, for nearly 40 years Mario’s has provided premium men’s wear clothing for up valley shoppers attracting both locals and tourists.
 The store sells a variety of premium clothing (focusing on European brands) ranging from sport jackets to attractive shirts and a very fine selection of jeans (some branded as Mario’s).